Matschlum/Habit_Tracker_Course_OOFPP/README.md

 3. Use:		python add_sample_data.py

 Note: This will delete the all entries from the database and add the specified sample data.
+The next due date in the sample data is set to 2099/12/01.
+The reson is that the data stays stable during the evaluation.
+To work with the application, it is recommended to delete the data using the app and create own habits, or use the standard habits.
 ## Problems to run the application
 * Check the version of Python - try to use 3.11
 * Check the version of SQLAlchemy - try to use version 2.0.23